braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 -  Low: Less than 33% of the highest value
 -  Mid: Between 33% and 66% of the highest value
 -  High: Greater than 66% of the highest value
--  A filter menu for choosing the level of each nutrient
+-  A filter menu for choosing the nutrient
--  Fields below each nutrient
+-  A field for choosing low, mid, or high
 -  A display afterwards that will contain the list of foods

 ##### Food Wars

-Allow users to compare up to 5 different foods against a chosen nutritient and allow them to visually compare the differents foods in a bar and pir graph
+Allow users to compare up to 5 different foods against a chosen nutrient and allow them to visually compare the different foods in a bar and pie graph.
 It Includes:

 -  A button to access the feature
 -  Search bars for the foods and for the nutrient
 -  Pie charts and bar graphs

 ##### Documentation